-We will invite you to join a private Facebook Group, and will periodically send you interesting tips and short lessons via email.
+Follow us on social media, and we will periodically send you interesting tips and short lessons via email.
 Do your best to read these, and participate.
 The more you immerse yourself in learning, the more you will get out of it!

 A person’s accent reflects their cultural identity, and we absolutely respect and understand that.
-It is not our goal to change your identity, to make you sound exactly like a news broadcaster, or to have you speak ‘perfect’ English.
+It is not our goal to change your identity, to make you sound exactly like a news broadcaster, or to have you speak ‘perfect’ English, because there is no such thing as “perfect” English anyway!
 Rather, our goal is to help you increase your comprehensibility.
 Comprehensibility is the measure of how easily a listener can understand your English.
 The higher your comprehensibility, the higher the listener’s confidence is in your English, which of course raises your own speaking confidence as well.
 Here, mastering the stressed rhythm of English is critical; native speakers of English subconsciously detect unexpected rhythm, which can impede comprehensibility and reduce trust.
 We consider our mission ‘accent addition’ rather than ‘accent change.’
 We want you to retain your identity while expanding your repertoire to create greater confidence in your listeners.

 We agree with Aristotle: “We are what we repeatedly do; Excellence, therefore, is not an act but a habit.”
 Whether we talk about exercise, study, diet, work, or other disciplines, we see that less is more if it is done consistently.
 A short practice every day is far more effective than longer practices less frequently.
 You are, of course, welcome to play Blue Canoe as long as you like, but the key lies in the habit.
 Try to play for ten minutes a day, and keep your day streak strong!